How do you know when it's time to bring in an interim manager?

 Common situations where an interim manager

-is the right solution
+is the perfect fit

 Reorganization and Restructuring